BECOME A MEMBER

 Platforms: The what

-From marketing tool selection, to building and integrating your complete marketing stack.
-This is the technology powering your marketing functions.
-These include advertising and promotion, commerce and sales, content and experience, data, management plus social and relationships.
-This could be anything from email marketing, search, measurability, multi-channel automation, personalisation, sales enablement and loads more.
+This includes advertising and promotion, commerce and sales, content and experience, data management, email marketing, search, measurability, multi-channel automation, personalisation, sales enablement and loads more.

 PROCESS - Marketing technology